 Working under the supervision of registered nurses or doctors, LVNs provide basic medical care.
 Public 2- and 4-year schools commonly offer training programs that can prepare graduates for careers in this field.

-Working as a licensed vocational nurse (LVN), also called a licensed practical nurse (LPN), requires licensing by the state; to achieve licensing students must pass the National Council Licensure Examination (NCLEX-PN), which is administered by National Council of State Boards of Nursing.
-Most programs are offered at the associate degree and certificate levels.
-Two good schools for LVN training are described below, and a broader list of options is also provided.
+Working as a licensed vocational nurse (LVN), also called a licensed practical nurse (LPN), requires licensing by the state; to achieve licensing students must pass the National Council Licensure Examination for Practical Nurses (NCLEX-PN), which is administered by National Council of State Boards of Nursing.
+Most programs that prepare students for licensing as LVNs are offered at the associate degree and certificate levels.

-This university offers an Associate of Applied Science in Practical Nursing Program, of 67-credit hours and fosters a limited enrollment of 43 students.
-There is also a Bachelor of Science in Nursing Completion Program, of 133-credit hours and a limited enrollment of 32 students.
+This university offers a 67-credit-hour Associate of Applied Science in Practical Nursing Program that limits enrollment to 43 students.
+There is also a Bachelor of Science in Nursing completion program consisting of 133 credit hours and a limited enrollment of 32 students.

 |School Highlight: This school offers the state's only Associate of Applied Science program for practical nursing.|

 This is a 60-credit-hour program that takes 16 months to complete.
 Classroom and clinical training includes instruction in long-term care and acute-care in addition to intravenous therapy and management.
 Nursing and healthcare scholarships are available.

 The University of Arkansas in Fort Smith offers a Practical Nursing (PN) Technical Certificate that requires both classroom and clinical experiences to complete.
 Graduates are eligible for the NCLEX-PN exam.

 Depending on the program offered, it can take 1-2 years to complete the training that can qualify you to sit for the NCLEX-PN, which is required to practice as an LVN.
 Schools may also offer Bachelor of Science in Nursing degree-completion programs to LVNs who want to continue their education.